ken-yossy/nvmetool-win/README.md

     * Microsoft Visual C++ 2019
     * Windows Driver Kit (10.0.19030.1000)

+## Requirements
+Only tested with the NVMe drive directly attached to PC via PCIe.

+It is ok to access to M.2 drives and M.2 drives that attached to M.2-PCIe converter Add-In-Card (AIC).

+Also, it may be ok with U.2 drives.

+But it may not work over protocol translations such as usb-nvme.

 ## To build and run program

 1. Double click `NVMeTool.sln` to start Visual Studio
 1. Build program with _Build_ -> _Build Solution_ (or Control+Shift+B)
 1. Run program (F5)

+Note that, when you run (debug) in Visual Studio, confirm that the command line argument is set to appropriate ID for your system.

+You can find the settings of command line arguments from _Debug_ menu -> _NVMeTool Debug Properties_ -> _Configuration Properties_ -> _Debugging_ -> _Command Arguments_.

 ## Future Works
 * Test commands, LIDs, FIDs, and CNSs in the NVMe specification and listed in [8]